LEATHER CLEANING THE CAREFUL, NATURAL WAY

 Rest assured when you call us, your valuable furniture will be cleaned and treated properly with the safest cleaning agents and best equipment the industry has to offer.
 We can explain what we are doing each step of the way.

-DM Flooring Specialist Inc. has The Institute of Inspection, Cleaning and Restoration Certification (IICRC) in leather cleaning.
+Ultra-Clean has The Institute of Inspection, Cleaning and Restoration Certification (IICRC) in leather cleaning.
 We are so good at leather cleaning because as a training centre, we teach proper cleaning techniques to other industry professionals!

 LEATHER NEEDS YOUR HELP

 What is it about leather that makes one feel like royalty when sitting on it?
 Could it be the look, its feel or its new leather scent?
 Many choose leather furniture because it is sophisticated, elegant, and warm.
 Whatever the appeal, most will agree, leather is one of the finest seating surfaces known to man.

 Although leather is a durable choice to cover furniture with, it is not immune to neglect or abuse; it does need attention and maintenance.
 The Institute of Inspection, Cleaning and Restoration Certification (IICRC) can help keep your leather looking its best.

 What can be done to maintain leather furniture?

 • Leather can fade, stiffen, or crack when too close to a heat source.
 Try to place it away from heaters, fireplaces, even direct sunlight.

 • Dirt can collect – vacuum or use a clean white slightly damp cloth to remove dust and dirt.

 • For spills, immediately use a dry cloth and blot.
 Avoid wiping or scrubbing.
 The idea is to remove the moisture without spreading it.